ASTR 1210 (O'Connell) Study Guide

 orbits are all "free-fall orbits."

-engines of spacecraft do not have to be on in order for them to
+engines do not have to be on in order for spacecraft to

 move through space on a free-fall orbit.
 They will "coast" forever on